HubertK/iOS-Dribbble-Engine/README.md

- Player Methods -- Returns an NSArray of Player Objects
+<h5> Player Methods -- Returns an NSArray of Player Objects
 ````

-    //Returns the list of followers for a player specified by :id.
+    //Returns the list of followers for a player specified by playerID.
 - (void)getFollowersForPlayer:(NSString*)playerID;

-    //Returns the list of players followed by the player specified by :id.
+    //Returns the list of players followed by the player specified by playerID.
 - (void)getPlayersFollowingPlayer:(NSString*)playerID;

-    //Returns the list of players drafted by the player specified by :id.
+    //Returns the list of players drafted by the player specified by playerID.
 - (void)getPlayersDraftedByPlayer:(NSString*)playerID;

     // Returns a single Player Object